“Who the bloody hell are ya?” – Lara Bingle, 2006, Tourism Australia.

 I think you see where this is going: Use your e-harmony profile answers, and put them up against the other characters and actors in the productions you love.
 You should start to get a solid idea of where you fit into the performing arts industry environment.

-Use what you’ve discovered here to help you find showreel script material, and for visual references for when you’re getting your headshots taken.
+Use what you’ve discovered about your type for finding visual references for when you’re getting new headshots taken!
 Great headshot photographers, and experienced showreel producers work with your type, not against it.
 If you can provide them with this knowledge and a solid understanding of who you are as an actor/character, you’re going to get the best results out of your shoots.
 E.g. For me, it doesn’t do me any favours to put on a crap tonne of makeup, high heels and a slinky dress – I’ll still look 16!
 I’m much better off in jeans, a nice top and natural makeup and hair.
 What do you look good in?
 What outfits get you the most GENUINE compliments?
 Some people look amazing in leather jackets, and others look great in white linen shirts with half the buttons undone – I’m looking at you Russell Brand…

 * Here’s a little golden nugget – as soon as you know who you are, other people will know too.
-You don’t need to tell them, you can just do you (Boo).
+You don’t need to go shouting it from the rooftops!
+As cliche as it is, #beyourself.

 **Oh, and another one – read scripts, and then watch the production – what were your instincts with characters, genre and style, vs. how was the production cast in the end?
 It’s really important to develop this skill, so when you receive a script for a brand new production, and there’s no information available, you’ll have a good idea of the tone, genre, character types etc. This will definitely give you an advantage in the audition room.